kpesaran/rice-and-shine/README.md

 2) replace current gmail address with @riceandshinepaella.com or (ricenshine) inside backend/index3.
 3) Using VM enable backend server to process email
 4) Change Icon
+expose/open 5002 port on firewall, also open port 3000 gcp settings...

+redirect uri: instead of using localhost, you need to api.riceandshinepaella.com:3000/google-auth

+// backend
+in terminal: ssh gcp_paella